- Purchase the complete Expat Arrivals Chile Guide (PDF)

 Job market in Chile

-Santiago, the country's capital and commercial hub, has a few thriving industries, particularly its financial, computer technology and electronics sectors.
+Santiago, the country's capital and commercial hub, has a few thriving industries, particularly in its financial, computer technology and electronics sectors.
 The city is also the country's centre for industry and manufacturing.

 The job market is restricted in a few ways, though.
-Employers value qualifications over experience, especially degrees from the US and the UK.
+Employers tend to value qualifications over experience, especially degrees from the US and the UK.
 Some types of work are also limited to Chilean nationals and have strict requirements for foreign degrees, such as in medicine.
-These types of jobs require certain Chilean accreditation, which could be a lengthy process – expats should seek the advice of a relocation company and legal professional to help with this.
+These types of jobs require particular Chilean accreditation, which could be a lengthy process – expats should seek the advice of a relocation company and legal professional to help with this.

-Language Barriers
+Language barriers

-Otherwise, the job market often favours those who speak Spanish – good news for those expats relocating from other South- and Central American countries such as Bolivia, Colombia, Peru and Haiti.
+Otherwise, the job market often favours those who speak Spanish – good news for those expats relocating from other South and Central American countries such as Bolivia, Colombia, Peru and Haiti.
 There are conflicting views towards people from foreign countries, but the job market remains competitive.

 Finding a job in Chile